Level0gamedev/fdisk-site/src/index.md

 Welcome to ƒdisk!

-I'm [Fred](/author) and this is my loosely organized [digital garden](/digitalGardens) containing a mélange of personal projects, research, ideas and other assorted notes.
+I'm [Fred](/author) and this is my loosely organized [digital garden](/digitalGardens) containing a mélange of personal projects, research, memories and other assorted notes.

 The entries here aren't all organized, or even all complete.
-It's a space for me to document thoughts on the fly, tending to them and expanding them as needed, without worrying about how "public-ready" they are.
+It's a space for me to document thoughts on the fly, tending to and expanding them as needed, without worrying about how presentable they are.

 Nevertheless – you found your way to this place.
 That means that you'll probably find something interesting inside.
 So, stay around and explore!